Hi, I’m Valerio founder and CTO at Inspector.

 Now it’s time to bring what we have learned on Inspector.
 Below I present you the next security features we have decided to implement in Inspector.

-It is an essential feature to allow users to view the logged-in devices and easily log-out from a specific device with a simple click.
+This feature should allows our users to check the logged-in devices and easily log-out from a specific device with a simple click.

 Below the detail of what we want to develop: